Bóthar

 Bóthar is a charity operating in Ireland and the United Kingdom specialising in assisting farmers in developing countries to become self-sufficient by giving them livestock.
 The charity began in 1989 and sent its first animals in 1991.
 It is an affiliate of Heifer International.

 History

 Foundation

 T. J. Maher, an MEP, farmers' leader and company director, co-founded Bóthar and served as its first chairman.
 Other founders included Peter Ireton.
 Members of the inaugural board included former Archbishop of Cashel and Emly, Dermot Clifford and then Church of Ireland Bishop of Limerick, Edward Darling.
 T. J. Maher served as its chairman until his death in April 2002.
 Its founders were described as "a group of farmers, businessmen, and churchmen."

-The organisation was publicly launched at the 1991 Co.
-Limerick Agricultural Show.
+The organisation was publicly launched at the 1991 County Limerick Agricultural Show.

 Programs

 Starting in 1991, the charity initially focused on sending dairy cows to developing nations in Africa.
 However, in 1996, the bovine spongiform encephalopathy (BSE) crisis brought a halt to heifer airlifts for several years.
 During this period, the only animals that Bóthar sent abroad were dairy goats.
 However Bóthar continued to send veterinary supplies, vehicles, artificial insemination straws and training literature.
 Bóthar investigated whether other countries needed assistance and researched other types of farm animals they could work with.
 This subsequently led to the establishment of chicken and pig projects in Cameroon.

 By May 1994, Bóthar had sent hundreds of cows to poor farming families in Uganda, in collaboration with organisations such as the Uganda Catholic Secretariat, the Church of Uganda Livestock Improvement Programme, the Ugandan Ministry of Commerce, Industry and Co-operatives' 'Dairy Co-operative Project,' the Young Women's Christian Association (YWCA) of Uganda, the Kirinya Heifers Project, and the Kisinga Women Dairy Project.

 In 1997, several East African governments, primarily those of Uganda, Rwanda and Tanzania, set up an unofficial embargo and refused to allow the export of Irish dairy cows to their countries from the agri-charity, due to the BSE ('mad cow disease') outbreak in Ireland during that period.
 However, they did allow Bóthar to export goats and poultry.

 By 2000, Bóthar had sent over 1,000 Irish dairy heifers, 2,000 goats, 1,500 chickens, and 80,000 artificial insemination straws to developing countries.

 Bóthar later established bee projects in five African countries (Ghana, Tanzania, Uganda, Cameroon and Zambia), a breeding yak programme in Tibet, and a rabbit programme in China.
 Following the lifting of embargoes after later foot and mouth outbreaks in Ireland, the heifer programme was expanded to include Cameroon, Rwanda, Uganda, Lebanon, Malawi, Albania and Kosovo.
 Goats were sent by Bóthar to Tanzania, Kenya, Lebanon, Mozambique, Poland, Uganda and Gambia.
 In the early 2000s, Bóthar initiated projects to aid underdeveloped agricultural regions in China.
 It also sent dairy heifers to Romania.
 By 2005, it was supplying animals and supporting projects in 25 countries.